JohnRiddles/westraining-R/intro-to-R/07-programming.md

 }
 ```

 Two things two notice here.
-First, that `!` is the negation operator (`TRUE == !FALSE`).
-Second, that `stop` interrupts the evaluation and produces an error, so the function never reaches the next conditional.
+First, that `!` is the negation operator
+(`TRUE == !FALSE`).
+Second, that `stop` interrupts the evaluation and
+produces an error, so the function never reaches the next conditional.

-The if-else structure is the building block of a rejection sampling algorithm, so let's use to makes samples out of a *B**e**t**a*(3, 6).
+The if-else structure is the building block of a rejection sampling
+algorithm, so let’s use to makes samples out of a *B**e**t**a*(3, 6).

 ``` r
 R <- 10000